Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an on-demand source: Introduction

-We also include four Appendices: in Appendix~\ref{app:sol}, we present a full analytical solution for the efficiency and indistinguishability for the case of resonant laser dressing in the absence of phonon effects.
-In Appendix~\ref{app:secular} we show how a unitary transformation to the dressed state basis and secular approximation can be used to remove fast-oscillating terms in the ME, which drastically improves computational efficiency for most numerical calculations.
+We also include five Appendices: in Appendix~\ref{app:sol}, we present a full analytical solution for the efficiency and indistinguishability for the case of resonant laser dressing in the absence of phonon effects.
+In Appendix~\ref{app:secular}, we show how a unitary transformation to the dressed state basis and secular approximation can be used to remove fast-oscillating terms in the ME, which drastically improves computational efficiency for most numerical calculations.
 In Appendix~\ref{app:weak}, we use a weak phonon coupling approximation, appropriate for the regimes studied in this work, to derive simple analytical expressions for the phonon interaction terms, and give an intuitive physical picture for the phonon processes.
-Lastly, in Appendix~\ref{app:pulse}, we show how to extend the PME to include a time-dependent excitation pulse which we use to calculate the SPS purity.
+In Appendix~\ref{app:pulse}, we show how to extend the PME to include a time-dependent excitation pulse which we use to calculate the SPS purity.
+Lastly, we include in Appendix~\ref{app:cw} a study of the cw error rate induced by the far off-resonant excitation of the system by the cw drive (otherwise neglected for most of our analysis), which can typically be mitigated by spectral filtering.